An Overview on Snapping Scapula Syndrome

 Surgery may be recommended if non-surgical treatment is unsuccessful or if the condition is caused by a soft tissue or bony mass.
 Dr. Provencher generally performs an arthroscopic shoulder surgery to remove the inflamed bursa, bone spurs or other irregularities responsible for causing shoulder pain and loss of motion.

-For additional resources on scapulothoracic bursitis, or for more information on snapping scapula syndrome treatment options, please contact the Vail, Aspen and Denver, Colorado orthopedic practice of Dr. Matthew Provencher.
+For additional resources on scapulothoracic bursitis, or for more information on snapping scapula syndrome treatment options, please contact the Vail, Aspen and Denver, Colorado orthopedic practice of shoulder specialist Dr. Matthew Provencher.